Network Cloaking

 Scenario:

 A transnational oil and gas company has a complete operational lifecycle, from an upstream drilling operation to the midstream transport of resources to the final downstream delivery of fuel oils and finished petroleum products.
 They rely on operational technology (OT) to keep their operations running smoothly.
 Any infrastructure disruption affects every step in their supply chain and causes financial, reputational, and human costs for the nations where they supply their products.
-Unfortunately, their network has thousands of legacy OT devices with known unpatchable vulnerabilities, yet they must be monitored in real-time to ensure their continuous operation.
-The CISO for OT is looking for a solution that doesn’t require millions of dollars of hard-to-manage Firewalls and VPNs that need to be managed by their IT staff and are looking for alternatives.
+Unfortunately, their network has thousands of legacy OT devices with known unpatchable vulnerabilities, yet they must be monitored in real-time to ensure continuous operation.
+The CISO for OT is looking for a solution that doesn’t require millions of dollars of hard-to-manage firewalls and VPNs that need to be managed by their IT staff, and it is looking for alternatives.
 They deploy BlastShield, and their OT devices are immediately shielded without disrupting their existing network architecture.

 Industry Perspective: